This delicious summer cake is amazingly moist, buttery, and lightly spiced! It’s made with fresh peaches and a luscious, bourbon caramel topping.

 For the cake

-- 2-3 fresh, ripe, but firm peaches, skins on, washed & pitted, each cut into 8 slices
+- 2-3 fresh, ripe, but firm peaches, washed, peeled & pitted, each cut into 8 slices If using nectarines, you can leave the skins on.

 - 2 cups (254 g / 9 oz) all-purpose flour